-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2020-21 educational progress for Hamilton Middle School.
+We are pleased to present you with the Annual Education Report (AER), which provides key information on the 2021-22 educational progress for Hamilton Middle School.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-If you have any questions about the AER, please contact Rick Frens for assistance.
+If you have any questions about the AER, please contact Mrs. Liz Morehouse for assistance.

-The AER is available for you to review electronically by visiting the following link.
-You also may review a copy in the main office at your child’s school.
+The AER is available for you to review electronically by visiting the following link AER Data, or you may review a copy in the main office at your child’s school.

-Our key challenges continue to be a diversifying population in different areas, including socioeconomic status.
+The key challenges for the Middle School continue to be a diversifying population in different areas, including socioeconomic status.
 We also are working with students who are struggling more and more with mental health challenges.
 We have been working to improve our PBIS program to help address mental health concerns.
 Our continued challenge is helping our bottom 30% of students to improve at the same rate as all students.
 We have implemented a school wide MTSS program in which all students are working on specific skills in Reading and Math according to the student’s needs.

 State law requires that we also report additional information.

 1. PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL

 Students are assigned to Hamilton Middle School by age and grade in school.

 2. THE STATUS OF THE 3-5 YEAR SCHOOL IMPROVEMENT PLAN